 2 Hydraulic diggers are used (NZDAA, 2011).
 The process is modelled based on 'excavation, hydraulic digger' dataset from ecoinvent database.

-Recovery stage (MODULE D)
+Recovery and recycling potential (Module D)

-Since no recycling of glass wool waste is considered, no credit or burden is calculated for Comfortech[®] products in Module D.
+Since no recycling of glass wool waste is considered, no credit or burden are calculated for Comfortech[®] products in Module D.